Hyunjin95/SnuPL-1-vim-syntax-highlight/README.md

-# How to detect SnuPL files.
+# How to use

+## Make Vim detect SnuPL files.

 Create new file 'snupl.mod' in '~/.vim/ftdetect'.
-You may create .vim and ftdetect folder.
+You may need to create '.vim' and 'ftdetect' directories.

 Put the following line into it.